 On our way back through the forest, we got to see some monkeys up close!
 One of them sort of propped himself on a branch and leaned back looking at us – ready for his photo shoot, almost like our own little monkey model.

-When we got back to the bungalow that night, we both jumped in the water to cool down and took the kayaks out, just in the area right by our room, as neither of us are particularly strong kayakers.
+When we got back to our floating bungalow, we jumped in the water to cool off and took the kayaks out for a spin.
+We decided to stay right around the area right by our room, as neither of us are particularly strong kayakers.

-We slept with our windows closed because we weren’t sure how concerned we needed to be about bugs or anything else finding its way into our room at night, and with the windows closed, we were pretty toasty.
-In the morning, we asked some of the other people staying there and they said they’d left the windows open without any issues, so something to keep in mind for next time!
+We slept with our windows closed, since we weren’t sure if bugs or anything else would find their way into our room, and it got pretty toasty.
+In the morning, we asked some of our ‘neighbors’, and they said they’d left the windows open without any issues.
+Something to keep in mind for next time!

-In the morning, we got up early to go with our tour guide on a “Morning Mist Wildlife-Spotting Boat Safari” where our guide took us through different parts of the lake so we could observe the wildlife from the safety of our boat.
-For the most part, we just saw some more monkeys and birds, but it was still fun to be out on the water.
+That morning, we set out on a “Morning Mist Wildlife-Spotting Boat Safari”, during which our guide took us through different parts of the lake to observe wildlife from the safety of our boat.
+For the most part, we just saw more monkeys and birds, but it was fun being out on the water.

-When we got back, we had free time to swim and kayak, and several people from our group decided to go out kayaking together a little farther away from ‘home’.
-Sara and I were super proud of ourselves for keeping up on this outing, and it was just a gorgeous day to be out on the water exploring.
+When we got back, we had some free time to swim and kayak.
+Several people from our group decided to go out kayaking together a little farther away from ‘home’.
+Sara and I were super proud of ourselves for keeping up on this outing!
+It was just a gorgeous day to be out on the water exploring.

-When we got back, we were driven back to the Khao Sok Lake office to pick up our luggage and shortly after our driver arrived and drove us the three hours to Phuket, dropping us off right outside our hotel.
+When we arrived at Rajaprabba Pier, we headed back to the Khao Sok Lake office to pick up our luggage.
+Shortly after that, our driver arrived to take us the three hours from Khao Sok National Park to Phuket.
 Note: our car was air-conditioned and super roomy for just the two of us!

-A Broad Recommendation: If you are going to stay at Khao Sok to explore the jungle some more, be sure to do your research as there are very few hikes and trails that allow visitors to be there without a guide, so be sure to find the tour that fits your needs!
+A Broad Recommendation: if you plan to explore the jungle more, be sure to do your research.
+There are very few trails that you can hike here without a guide.
+And, be sure to find the right tour that fits your needs!

 XOXO Travel A-Broads